DanielLeonard/Three_Ideas/three_ideas.md

 #### Cons

-• You need access to a device with internet access.
+* You need access to a device with internet access.
-• Fake accounts could be made to change the narrative, there would need to be precautious made eg send in Id blockchain
+* Fake accounts could be made to change the narrative, there would need to be precautious made eg send in Id blockchain, phone number.
-• Some of the voters not may use it, this includes the 50+ demographic.
+* Some of the voters not may use it, this includes the 50+ demographic.

 #### How might it be built